Media of Hong Kong: Yellow journalism

-Capitalising on victims

-Some nude photos of actress Carina Lau were distributed in East Magazine, and then Three Weekly in the span of a week.
-The photos were claimed to be taken in the early 90s when that actress was kidnapped.
-Though people from all social strata have shouted themselves hoarse to call on citizens to boycott the publications, many bought and read them even while condemning them for corrupting public morality.
-Those issues sold very well.
-Media ethics were raised as a hot topic; people investing in or working for "vile" publications were much criticised.
-As the public pressure grew, East Magazine finally ended publication.

 Invasion of privacy

-In August 2006, Gillian Chung of the local pop duo Twins filed a writ against Easyfinder Magazine for publishing photos of her changing backstage at a concert in Malaysia.
+In August 2006, Gillian Chung of the local pop duo Twins filed a writ against Easy Finder Magazine for publishing photos of her changing backstage at a concert in Malaysia.
 This raised another media ethics and aggressive paparazzi concern.
 And again, the magazine sold well, printing two runs of the magazine, selling out twice.

 The Hong Kong Television and Entertainment Licensing Authority received 2875 complaints regarding the revealing photos and the incident was referred to the Obscene Articles Tribunal for further action.
 On 1 November 2006, Easy Finder lost its appeal against an obscenity ruling on the published article and pictures.
 The appeal panel upheld the judgement, declaring the article "obscene", and saying it was a "calculated act of selling sexuality which is corrupting and revolting".

 Violent assault on editor

-Kevin Lau, who had been chief editor of the journal until January 2014, was attacked in the morning of 26 February 2014 as he was about to take breakfast at a restaurant in Sai Wan Ho, Hong Kong.
+Kevin Lau, who had been chief editor of Ming Pao until January 2014, was attacked in the morning of 26 February 2014 as he was about to take breakfast at a restaurant in Sai Wan Ho, Hong Kong.
 He was seriously injured in a targeted knife attack.
 Journalists and press of the world saw the attack as an attack on press freedom.
 Thousands of people, led by leading journalists, attended a rally to denounce violence and intimidation of the media.